emasnavi1/REACT-TS/Extentions-Instrcutions.md

-# You used vite to create your reaxt project
+# You used vite to create your react project

 - npm create vite@latest
 - npm install bootstrap